sergioburdisso/pyss3/docs/paper/paper.md

 # Summary

-In this paper, we briefly introduce `PySS3`[^pyss3] and share it with the community. `PySS3` is an open-source Python package that implements a novel machine learning model for text classification, called SS3. `PySS3` comes with two useful tools that allow working with SS3 in an effortless, interactive, and visual way.
+In this paper, we briefly introduce `PySS3`[^pyss3] and share it with the community. `PySS3` is an open-source Python package that implements the SS3 machine learning model for text classification. `PySS3` comes with useful tools that allow working with SS3 in an interactive, and visual way.
 For instance, one of these tools provides post hoc explanations using visualizations that directly highlight relevant portions of the raw input document, allowing researchers to better understand the models being deployed.
-Therefore, `PySS3` could be especially useful for those working with sensitive text classification problems by which people's lives could be affected since it allows researchers and practitioners to deploy interpretable (i.e. self-explainable) and more reliable models for text classification.
+Therefore, `PySS3` could be especially useful for those working with sensitive classification problems by which people's lives could be affected since it allows researchers and practitioners to deploy interpretable (i.e. self-explainable) and more reliable models for text classification.

 [^pyss3]: [https://github.com/sergioburdisso/pyss3](https://github.com/sergioburdisso/pyss3)